Vintage

 Biggest Garden On The Street

 I can still remember hearing people tell us we had the biggest garden on the street in every neighborhood we have lived in.
 It wasn’t for competition, it was for survival and to teach my girls to learn to work.
 And work, they did.
-I could not have canned 4-5 bushels of peaches, pears, apples, apricots, spaghetti sauce, and salsa without Mark and the girls there helping.
+I could not have canned 4-5 bushels of peaches, pears, apples, apricots, spaghetti sauce, and salsa without Mark and the girls’ help.

 I also couldn’t have snapped that many green beans or made all that delicious purple grape juice.
-We made apple pie filling, don’t you love apple pie?
+We made apple pie filling.
+Don’t you love apple pie?
 These are just a few of the items we preserved to feed our family of six.
-I guess what I am trying to say is, you don’t need 15 acres to be self-reliant, you can do it on much less land.
+I suppose what I am trying to say is that you don’t need 15 acres to be self-reliant; you can do it on much less land.

 Homesteading And Vintage Skills

-I know the word homesteading has become very popular in the last few years, but people my age have been doing these vintage or pioneer skills for a long, long time.
+I know the word ‘homesteading’ has become increasingly popular in recent years, but people my age have been practicing these vintage or pioneer skills for a long time.

-It is not new to some of us, it was a necessity as we raised our families.
-We didn’t have food drive-thru’s to pick up dinner.
+It is not new to some of us; it was a necessity as we raised our families.
+We didn’t have food drive-thrus to pick up dinner.
 We made dinner at home.
 We didn’t have access to all the processed food available to families today.
-I’m hoping I can help a few families realize they don’t need a lot of property to be self-reliant.
-We did it with a half acre and sometimes less property.
+I hope to help a few families realize that they don’t need a lot of property to be self-reliant.
+We did it with a half-acre property and sometimes less.

 We made pancakes from scratch and homemade cookies ready for the kids when they came home from school.
 We wanted to pay off our house instead of getting a soda every day from the store around the corner.

-So, my question today is how can we get people to go back to what we have been doing for years.
+So, my question today is, how can we encourage people to return to what we have been doing for years?
 Here are just a few vintage skills we must teach our kids and grandkids.
 Ten acres aren’t going to help you much if you don’t know how to use these few limited skills.

 Vintage Skills